 Black Friday is highly competitive, so your campaign needs to be easily visible and well-promoted at touchpoints throughout the customer journey to make an impact.

 Feature it on your homepage, display it as a post-purchase pop-up, shout about it on your socials — wherever your customers are looking, make sure they see it.
 Use your findings from A/B testing previous referral campaigns to optimise your promotion.
 Display at the touchpoints you know your customers most engage with and use wording that resonates (for example, ‘give’ a reward rather than ‘get’ one, or vice versa).

 Our lookbook presents the essential touchpoints for an effective Black Friday campaign

 With so many brands competing for attention and shouting about their unmissable offers, it’s easy for customers to feel overwhelmed on Black Friday.
 They may well visit your site to browse, only to end up being distracted by another brand’s tempting offer.

 This is when retargeting becomes important.

 Strategically use ads to retarget visitors to your site who are yet to complete their purchase.
-This is even better if personalised (e.g. ‘Hey Jo, it’s not too late to get 30% off that shirt’).
-You can complement these ads with follow-up emails featuring recently viewed items or their basket.
-Often customers will shop around for the best deal, so they may well have realised the value of your offer and be ready to proceed to checkout at this point in the journey.
+This is even better if you can personalise the messages (e.g. ‘Hey Jo, it’s not too late to get 30% off’).
+You can complement these ads with follow-up emails, featuring recently viewed items or a reminder of the products they left in their basket.
+Customers will often shop around for the best deal, so they may well have realised the value of your offer and be ready to buy at this point.

-Consider, for example, launching a competition encouraging user-generated content.
-It’s easy for a potential customer to scroll past an advert, but if they’re following numerous people – be they friends or influencers – all sharing content linking to your Black Friday campaign it’s bound to grab attention.
+Referral isn't the only way to do this — you could launch a competition encouraging user-generated content on Instagram, Twitter, or TikTok.
+It’s easy for a potential customer to scroll past an advert, but if they’re following numerous people (friends or influencers) all sharing content related to your Black Friday campaign, it’s bound to grab their attention.